+Other potential constraints include possible human activities influencing flooding and climate change.
+These include agricultural activities such as drainage and the development of settlements and industries in the flood plains of rivers and coastal area.
 Additionally, pressure from abstractions can reduce flow in springs and lower water levels in lakes, wetlands and wells.
 This can make the water supply itself unsustainable and have an indirect impact on aquatic plants and animals as well as wetland areas.
 In extreme cases riverbeds may dry up, lakeshores can become exposed and, in coastal areas, salt water may intrude into groundwater.
-Abstraction and flow regulation is a significant pressure in the SWRBD, with the rapid pace of development leading to shortage in some areas: for example, in 1995 the Owennacurra River in East Cork ran dry due to excessive abstraction of water by municipal and industrial activities.
+Although water supplies in terms of quantity are not at present seen as a major issue in the Western River Basin District, the development of some regional water supply schemes may have a future impact.
+In addition, the introduction of water charges for the farming sector may see a return to the use of private wells, which may give rise to localised abstraction issues.